Fortingall Yew: History

 The area immediately surrounding Fortingall has a variety of prehistoric archaeological sites including Càrn na Marbh, a Bronze Age tumulus.
 Place-name and archaeological evidence hint at an Iron Age cult centre at Fortingall, which may have had this tree as its focus.
 The site was Christianised during the Early Middle Ages, with the yew already full grown, perhaps because it was already a sacred place.
 A recollection of 1804 noted that "the boys of the village" had damaged the yew "kindling their fire of Bealltuinn at its root."

 Rev. James MacGregor, author of the Book of the Dean of Lismore, was a minister in the church during the 16th century.

 Sex of the tree

-The yew is male; however, in 2015, scientists from the Royal Botanic Garden Edinburgh reported that one small branch on the outer part of the crown had changed sex and begun to bear a small group of berries, an occurrence occasionally noted in some dioecious plant species, including yews.
+The yew is male; however, in 2015, scientists from the Royal Botanic Garden Edinburgh reported that one small branch on the outer part of the crown had changed sex and begun to bear a small group of arils, an occurrence occasionally noted in some dioecious plants, including yews.
 This is possibly as a result of environmental stress.
 The seeds have been preserved for study and will be used to help maintain genetic diversity in yews.

 Legend

 According to local legend, Pontius Pilate was born in its shade and played there as a child.
-Dr Paul S Philippou, honorary research fellow in history at the University of Dundee, has suggested the legend is historically inaccurate and is an embellished myth.
+Dr Paul S. Philippou, honorary research fellow in history at the University of Dundee, has suggested the legend is historically inaccurate and is an embellished myth.